 It is crucial to recognize that intellectual monopoly is a double-edged sword.
 The rewards to innovative effort are certainly greater if success is awarded a government monopoly.
 But the existence of monopolies also increases the cost of creation.
-In one extreme case, a movie that cost \$218 to make had to pay \$400,000 for the music rights.
-Theoretical arguments alone cannot tell us if intellectual monopoly increases or decreases creative activity.
+In one extreme case, a movie that cost \$218 to make had to pay \$400,000 for the music rights.19 As we will argue at length, theoretical arguments alone cannot tell us if intellectual monopoly increases or decreases creative activity.